 The Black Scholars Program helps Black and African American students get through college and graduate by offering mentorship, community, and support services tailored to unique needs around racial identity.

-When you join the Black Scholars program, you get a professional mentor, an academic advisor, a peer mentor, and an entire community committed to helping you succeed.
+When you join the Black Scholars program, you get an academic advisor, a peer mentor, and an entire community committed to helping you succeed.

 What do you get?